(February 26th 2019 : updated to version 1.2.4)

 The plugin will require the DAW audio engine to be running on the track it is inserted on.
 How that is achieved in various hosts is specific to those hosts.
 Some hosts will just immediately start running the plugin, in other hosts one may need to record/input monitor enable the track or something else needs to be done.

-The plugin has lots of latency, that isn’t reported to the host currently.
-I will have to investigate later what, if anything, can be done about those issues.
+The plugin has lots of latency, that isn’t reported to the host as it likely can’t be properly compensated for, anyway.

 I have tested that the plugin loads and runs in :

-Windows : Cockos Reaper, Ableton Live Lite 9, FL Studio, Plogue Bidule, JUCE plugin host (which may indicate it works in Tracktion/Waveform).
+Windows : Cockos Reaper 5, Ableton Live Lite 10, FL Studio, Plogue Bidule, JUCE plugin host (which may indicate it works in Tracktion/Waveform).

 The plugin may well work in other hosts, but I am not able to test and debug with all of them.